Iraq to declare final victory over Islamic State after desert campaign

 The Iraqi government responded to the referendum by seizing Kurdish-held Kirkuk and other territory disputed between the Kurds and the central government.
 It also banned direct flights to Kurdistan and demanded control over border crossings.

-Reporting by Ahmed Rasheed; writing by Ahmed Aboulenein; editing by Mark Heinrich
+Reporting by Ahmed Rasheed; writing by Ahmed Aboulenein; editing by Mark Heinrich and William Maclean